Sourdough Discard Crumb Cake is a soft buttermilk cake enhanced with sourdough discard & crowned with lots of brown sugar crumb topping.

 Crumb Topping

-- Combine the flour, brown sugar, salt, and cinnamon into the bowl of a stand mixer or into a large mixing bowl.
+- Combine 6 ¾ oz cake flour, 5 ¼ oz brown sugar, ¼ teaspoon salt and 2 teaspoons cinnamon into the bowl of a stand mixer or into a large mixing bowl.
 Mix on low speed until completely combined.
-With the mixer running, add the butter in chunks and continue to mix until the topping looks like wet sand.
+With the mixer running, add 4 oz unsalted butter in chunks and continue to mix until the topping looks like wet sand.
 Remove from the mixer and transfer to a small bowl by squeezing handfuls to create large clumps.
 Set aside while you mix the batter.

 Batter

-- In a small bowl, whisk the sourdough discard with the egg, yolk, and vanilla in a small bowl and set aside.
+- In a small bowl, whisk 8 oz sourdough discard, 1 large egg, 1 large yolk and 1 tablespoon vanilla extract in a small bowl and set aside.

-- Sift the flour, sugar, baking powder and salt into the bowl of a stand mixer or into a large mixing bowl.
-With the mixer running on low speed, add the butter and the buttermilk.
+- Sift 6 ¾ oz cake flour, 6 oz granulated sugar, 1 ½ teaspoons baking powder and ¼ teaspoon salt into the bowl of a stand mixer or into a large mixing bowl.
+With the mixer running on low speed, add 4 oz unsalted butter and 4 oz buttermilk.
 Mix until completely combined.
 Scrape the bowl and beater.
 Mix on medium speed for 2-3 minutes to lighten the batter.

 - Scrape the bowl and add the sourdough discard mixture in two batches, scraping between additions.
 Mix just until combined.
 At this point you can fold in 2 cups of blueberries or diced apples if you'd like.
 Spread the batter into the prepared pan.